thedevfiles/thedevfiles/src/posts/2014-09-02-building-a-simple-contact-form-in-php-part-2.md

 ---
+layout: blog.njk
 slug: building-a-simple-contact-form-in-php-part-2
-path: "/2014/09/building-a-simple-contact-form-in-php-part-2"
 title: Building a simple contact form in PHP - Part 2
-date: 2014-09-02 00:00:00
+date: 2014-09-02
-year: 2014
-month: 09
-description: Adding server-side form validation to a php contact form.
+excerpt: Adding server-side form validation to a php contact form.
 published: true
 comments: true
 sharing: true
-image: "../assets/images/featured/contact-form-validation.png"
+image: "assets/images/featured/contact-form-validation.png"
 image_width: 466
 image_height: 478
 first: /2014/09/building-a-simple-contact-form-in-php-part-1/
 last: /2014/09/building-a-simple-contact-form-in-php-part-5/
 prev: /2014/09/building-a-simple-contact-form-in-php-part-1/
 next: /2014/09/building-a-simple-contact-form-in-php-part-3/
-categories: [Tutorial]
-tags: [php, mail]
+categories: [php, mail]
 ---

 In [part 1](/2014/09/building-a-simple-contact-form-in-php-part-1/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we built a simple contact form that sends a notification when the form is posted with the values the user posted.